nedap/formatting-stack/README.md

 **formatting-stack** provides components that you can integrate into your system.

 The provided components are fully configurable.
 See `formatting-stack.core`, `formatting-stack.component`, `formatting-stack.integrant`.

-(Fear not about reading code.
-Any namespace here not ending in `impl.clj` is optimized for readability.)

 ### Reloaded Workflow integration